CogAT Testing Sign-up and Information

 What if I miss a deadline for paperwork?

-Unfortunately, dates are very firm.
+Unfortunately, the dates are very firm.
 The district must adhere to strict guidelines for all testing in order to have materials prepared in time for testing, which takes approximately three weeks time.
 If you are close to the deadline, please do not mail the form but hand-deliver to the office or Gifted Coordinator at your child's site.
 Please check our calendar often and call or email us with any questions.

 Are make-ups provided for CogAT?